-ML Andersen (also known as Andersen Journals) is the story of Michael Lukas Andersen, a young man plagued by some... rather nasty problems.
+MLAndersen0 (also known as The Andersen Journals) is the story of Michael Lukas Andersen, a young man plagued by some... rather nasty problems.
 His relationship with his brother certainly isn't the best.
-And Michael's life has been a series of stints in mental institutions due to some psychological issues and supposed frequent delusions.
-He makes a vlog for his psychiatrist to document his life and places the videos up on a YouTube account.
-A short while after starting the vlogs, Michael develops a new problem.
-Namely, the constant, unwanted presence of a tall man in a business suit with no face.
+And Michael's life has been a series of stints in mental institutions, due to some psychological issues and supposed frequent delusions.
+On the advice of his psychiatrist, he makes a vlog to document his life, and uploads the videos to a YouTube account.
+A short while after starting the vlogs, however, Michael develops a new problem: namely, the constant, unwanted presence of a tall man in a business suit with no face.
 Cue what Slendy does best.

-.
+The YouTube channel can be found here.
 After an eleven-month hiatus in 2013, the series resumed on February 5, 2014.
-As of Late 2014, it is on hiatus once again (due to the actors relocating and having full-time jobs that interfere with production).
+As of Late 2014, the series has all but ended (save for a short update on Halloween 2016), due to the actors relocating and having full-time jobs that interfere with production.

 MLAndersen0 provides examples of:

 - Axe-Crazy: Patrick, as shown in Going Away Present.

 - Also, HABIT in the three-part episode "BROTHERLY LOVE"/"HELLO"/"GOODBYE".